-- 5. Was the CoC able to collect information about the demographic and subpopulation characteristics of all sheltered people or only some?
+5. Was the CoC able to collect information about the demographic and subpopulation characteristics of all sheltered people or only some?

 - All sheltered people

-- 6. Looking at the change in your sheltered count from last year's count, please choose up to three reasons that best explains these changes from the drop down list below.
+6. Looking at the change in your sheltered count from last year's count, please choose up to three reasons that best explains these changes from the drop down list below.

+- Change in rapid re-housing capacity

 - Impact of coordinated entry

 - Other: